aerosibin/TDS_Autolysis/README.md

-# TDS Autolysis: Automated Data Science Analysis Pipeline
+# Autolysis: Automated Data Science Analysis Pipeline

 ## Overview
 This is a powerful Python-based data analysis tool designed to automate comprehensive exploratory data analysis (EDA) for CSV datasets.
 The script performs a robust, multi-faceted analysis that transforms raw data into actionable insights through statistical computations, visualization, and AI-powered narrative generation.